John McAfee's MGT receives SEC subpoena, shares slump

 (Reuters) - Shares in a firm led by anti-virus software pioneer John McAfee fell 24 percent on Monday after it disclosed that it had received a subpoena from the U.S. Securities and Exchange Commission.

-The company, MGT Capital Investments Inc, said in a statement that it was cooperating with the SEC after receiving the subpoena on Thursday and that it does not believe it is or will be subject to any enforcement proceedings.
+The company, MGT Capital Investments Inc MGT.A, said in a statement that it was cooperating with the SEC after receiving the subpoena on Thursday and that it does not believe it is or will be subject to any enforcement proceedings.

 In May of this year, shares in MGT surged more than 1,200 percent after the mobile gaming company said McAfee would become its chief executive.
 It said it would enter the fast-growing cyber-security market through acquisitions.